godotengine/godot-docs/getting_started/introduction/learning_new_features.rst

    should have a built-in tool to take screenshots with the :kbd:`PrtSc` (Print Screen) key.

-   Alternatively, you can use a program like `ShareX <https://getsharex.com/>`_ on Windows or `FlameShot <https://flameshot.org/>`_ on Linux.
+   Alternatively, you can use a program like `Snipping Tool <https://support.microsoft.com/en-us/windows/use-snipping-tool-to-capture-screenshots-00246869-1843-655f-f220-97299b865f6b>`_ on Windows or `FlameShot <https://flameshot.org/>`_ on Linux.

 5. Sharing a video of your running game can also be really **useful to troubleshoot your game**.
-You can use programs like `OBS Studio
+On Windows, you can use the built-in `Snipping Tool <https://www.microsoft.com/en-us/windows/learning-center/how-to-record-screen-windows-11>`_.
+For Windows, OSX, and Linux, you can use programs like `OBS Studio
    <https://obsproject.com/>`_ and `Screen to GIF
    <https://www.screentogif.com/>`_ to capture your screen.